Do you like your pork firm or tender?

 Then finely mince everything in a food processor until a rough paste is formed.

-Add 2 tblsp honey, 2 tblsp fish sauce, 1 tblsp rice wine vinegar, and 1/2 tsp ground black pepper.
+Add 1 tblsp honey, 1 tblsp fish sauce, 1 tblsp rice wine vinegar, 1 tsp salt, and 1/2 tsp ground black pepper.
 Then slather the marinade all over the pork chops.

-One hour later.
 Ideally, I'd use much nicer cuts of pork, but this ugly cut was $3.77 for the whole pan's worth.
 With gas prices these days, every little bit of savings counts.
 Poke the pork chops with a chopstick and see if it's as tender as you'd like it.

 Serve with rice.
 Spoon the sauce over the rice if you wish.